 CNC machining is a reductive manufacturing process for prototype parts for use in product development.
 The whole production line is computerized and run by programmable engines that are used to manufacture metal or plastics parts by removing material using automated milling or grinding.

-Just like the name CNC machining implies, it’s the use of “computer numerically controlled” machine, that is used for generation of highly accurate parts.
+Just like the name CNC machining implies, it’s the use of a “computer numerically controlled” machine, that is used for the generation of highly accurate parts.
 CNC is the perfect solution for producing identical copies requiring similar precision, this production process can be repeated a thousand times without limitation for a longer period.

 6. The Use of Casting Process in Medical Device Prototyping